Motokare Desu: Artwork and packaging

-Regular (first top row) and Limited cover for Motokaredesu.
+Regular (first top row) and Limited cover for Motokare Desu.
 From L-R: Type-A, Type-B, Type-C.

 "Motokare Desu" released in four different version with different artwork issues as well, the version are Type-A, Type-B, Type-C and Theater edition.
 Each version except Theater edition released in Regular and Limited version.
 Pre-release version which out digitally also issuing different artworks.
 For digital distribution, Motokare Desu was issued as Special Edition which contain all songs from every version minus off-vocal (instrumental).
 Special Edition of Motokare Desu use Theater edition artwork with addition "Special Edition" text.
 Thus in total, "Motokare Desu" issuing nine different artworks.

 The artworks was released on April 20 prior music videos release.
 The Theater version cover is Hitomi Honda's first ever solo cover of AKB48 discography.

 All version of Motokare Desu except Theater edition contain CD, DVD, and lyric booklet.
 The content of lyric booklet are different depending the version.
 The package also contain a random postcard-size photo of 20 participating members.
 For regular version the photos are taken inside music video set and limited version was taken outside the set.
 Tower Records release a special postcard-size photo that was taken during cover art shoot.
 A two shot photo from specific members also released for specific retailer: Tower Records for a two shot of Hitomi Honda and Yui Oguri, HMV for Hitomi Honda and Mizuki Yamauchi, Shinseido - WonderGoo for Yuki Kashiwagi and Erī Chiba, Tsutaya Records for Nana Okada and Yuiri Murayama, Yodobashi for Okabe Rin and Hitomi Honda, Guruguruking for Okada Nana and Manaka Taguchi, Amazon Japan for Yui Oguri and Mizuki Yamauchi, Rakuten Books for Kashiwagi Yuki and Mion Mukaichi, 7net for Narumi Kuranō and Nagisa Sakaguchi, Neowing for Miu Shitao and Mizuki Yamauchi, Lammtarra for Megu Taniguchi and Yuiri Murayama, Joshin for Momoka Onishi and Megu Taniguchi, Coach and four Store for Nagisa Sakaguchi and Seina Fukuoka, Bic Camera for Narumi Kuranō and Tomu Muto, Gyokkodo Inc. for Yui Oguri and Erina Oda, AKB48 shop for Nanami Asai and Seina Fukuoka, lastly King E-shop for Momoka Onishi and Maho Omori.